tduretz/MineralEoS.jl/README.md

 ![](/results/OlivineF90_demo.png)

-The results for `:BM3` and `:BM4` because of the currently defined olivine parameter (implied values).
+The results for `:BM3` and `:BM4` are similar because of the currently defined olivine parameter (implied values).
 There is no notable difference between Einstein and Debye thermal pressure models.